 1 tablespoon of bulgur

 - Wash the bulgur in a strainer.
 Set it aside for the water to drain.
 Then separate the purslane into leaves and wash with plenty of water.
 Chop the purslane you have washed into large pieces.

 Tip 1: If the leaves are as small as mint leaves, you don’t need to chop them.

 - Dry the washed and chopped purslane leaves with a napkin.
 Chop the onion into cubes.
 Put it aside.
 Meanwhile, preheat your pot.

 Tip 2: Try to preheat the pot before you start cooking most dishes.
 This is a nice trick for evenly dispersing the oil you will use in the pot or pan and for your food to cook quickly.

 - Then add the onions and start frying.
 Grate the tomatoes and add them to the onions.
 Dry some more.
-Add the purslane, fry.
-Add water, add the bulgur that you washed as soon as you see it boiling.
+Add the purslane, and fry.
+Add water, and add the bulgur that you washed as soon as you see it boiling.
 Turn down the fire.
 Add the remaining oil to the pot and continue cooking with the lid closed until the bulgur is fully swollen.

 Tip 3: This dish is actually a dish best served cold.
 In fact, although this seems optional, there is a very big flavor difference between the cold and hot versions.